lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 ![Robot](/assets/artificial-intelligence.jpg)

-These are personal notes, broadly intended to cover basics for machine learning and artificial intelligence.
+These are personal notes, broadly intended to cover basics for machine learning, and artificial intelligence.

 Some caveats:
 * This post may not be helpful for your purposes.